Raging Waters Sydney: History

 On 11 September 2010, New South Wales Premier, Kristina Keneally, joined Village Roadshow Theme Parks' Chief Executive Officer, Tim Fisher, to announce Wet'n'Wild Sydney.
 The proposal detailed a 25 ha water park in Prospect, New South Wales that was set to be one of the top ten water parks in the world.

 In a master plan created by Canadian water slide manufacturer, WhiteWater West, Wet'n'Wild Sydney was set to play host to a variety of attractions including two wave pools, two lazy rivers, a children's AquaPlay area, spas and volleyball courts.
 These ground-level attractions would be coupled by several slide towers featuring a variety of water slides including two AquaLoops, a Boomerango, dueling Master Blasters, a Super Bowl, an Abyss, a six-lane Whizzard, two family raft rides, and a collection of inline tube slides.
 The whole park was set to cost A$80 million, have a seasonal attendance of over one million visitors, and have a turnover of A$500 million in the first decade of operation.

 The commencement of construction was announced by New South Wales Premier, Barry O'Farrell, and Wet'n'Wild Sydney General Manager, Chris Warhurst, on 9 September 2012.
 The announcement detailed Village Roadshow would now be investing $115 million into the park ahead of its planned opening in late 2013.
 Plans for the $115 million park were designed by Water Technology Inc. On 12 December 2013, the park officially opened to the public, after several days of soft openings.

 The water park was forced to cancel its 2013 New Year's Eve Festival with just six hours' notice due to "a major technical production issue".
 The event, which was expected to sell-out, was promoted as Australia's "first ever music festival to be held at a water theme park".
 Village Roadshow later stated that the organiser's "management plan for crowd control and safety failed to meet Wet'n'Wild's standards".
 The event was later moved to Australia Day.

-Attendance

-Raging Waters Sydney reached the milestone of 10 million guests in 307 days since its grand opening, which is a record among theme parks worldwide.
-The previous record-holder was Wet 'n Wild Orlando, 338 days after its opening.

-Raging Waters Sydney debuted with the release of its immediate predecessor, Disney California Adventure.

 Attractions

 Raging Waters Sydney features several water slide attractions; a large wave pool; a children's area; food, beverage and retail outlets; and a Surf Life Saving Club.
 The park features four water slide towers, each featuring a collection of slides grouped by the level of thrill.
-The park is centred around a large wave pool known as The Beach.
+The park is centered around a large wave pool known as The Beach.
 The Beach was designed by an Australian company and is capable of producing (non-surfable) waves of up to 2.3 m.